 Easy, classic shrimp boil that is a mixture of corn on the cob pieces, shrimp, smoked sausage and baby potatoes.
 It’s cooked in a flavored broth then tossed in a seasoned butter.
 Best part is it’s ready in about 30 minute.

 I’ve seen a lot of sheet pan shrimp boil recipes that you bake in the oven, but my recipe is made the classic way: all of the ingredients are cooked in a large pot on the stove.
 I mean, it’s called a “shrimp boil” for a reason!
+You’re going to love this super easy seafood boil.

 You Will Love This Shrimp Boil Recipe!